fl-nch/PC_Licensing/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Basic series of API calls to extract
+Chained API calls to extract Prisma Cloud licensing utilisation for storage and further analytics

 <p align="right">(<a href="#readme-top">back to top</a>)</p>